 Fundamental to the creation of a perfect indoor farming environment for both small and large operations is the availability of affordable, sophisticated lighting technologies.
 In fact, there are many different types of grow lights.
-The decreasing cost of LED grow lights is good for the future of the industry.
-It can bring down the cost of growing foods indoors.
-To understand why LED grow lights are preferable to other available grow lights, let’s take a closer look.
+Let’s take a closer look.

 What Are Grow Lights?

-These days, large scale indoor farming uses grow lights to completely replace direct sunlight.
+In large scale, indoor farming operations, grow lights can completely replace direct sunlight.
 However, grow lights don’t always have to mimic sunlight exactly.
 In many applications, they can outperform sunlight.

 Types of Grow Lights